jesselicyber/cybersecurity-portfolio/home-labs/file-services-home-lab.md

 ## Part 2 – Automate Drive Mapping with Group Policy

+This section demonstrates how Group Policy Preferences can automatically deploy mapped network drives to domain users instead of configuring each client manually.

 ## Configure Drive Mapping with Group Policy

 Created a GPO in group policy to allow drive mapping